 Usually, when I make marinated roasted red peppers, I make a larger quantity, part of which I use at the moment, and I put the rest in a jar and keep it in the fridge for other occasions.

-I will fry about 1.5 kg (3.3 lb) of bell peppers, that is, nine pieces that I can bake at once; that’s all I can fit on an oven tray.
+I will fry about 1.5 kg (3.3 lb) of bell peppers, that is, nine pieces I can bake at once; that’s all I can fit on an oven tray.

-In the end, I will make a marinade of 250 ml (1 cup) hot water, three tablespoons of sugar, a tablespoon of sea salt and three tablespoons of vinegar.
+In the end, I will make a marinade of 250 ml (1 cup) of hot water, three tablespoons of sugar, a tablespoon of sea salt and three tablespoons of vinegar.

 How to Make the Marinated Roasted Red Peppers?